willf/willf/README.md

+# Chef

+_Chef_ was an experimental case-based planning project developed by Kris Hammond.
+It used the domain of cooking as a way to explore the use of case-based reasoning in planning.
+How does [ChatGPT do](https://www.entish.org/deeptext/posts/chef/) in this domain?
+Will it make the recipe with poisonous mushrooms???

 # Experiments with Deep Text

 I've been trying out deep text techniques for a while now, and I'll be tracking these on a blog on [entish.org](https://entish.org) in the [deeptext](https://entish.org/deeptext) category.